The Best Greek Potatoes

 The step-by-step guide below should help you make the recipe perfectly first time.
 Scroll down to the end for the full recipe including ingredient amounts.

 The first step is to preheat the oven to 390F/200C.
 While the oven is heating up, peel and slice the potatoes roughly into wedges.
-I usually grab around 5 medium sized potatoes.
-Then I slice chunks off the potatoes before slicing them all into medium sized wedges that are roughly 2cm thick.
+I usually grab around 5 medium sized ones.
+Then I slice chunks off them before slicing them all into medium sized wedges that are roughly 2cm thick.

 I throw the wedges into a large baking dish (or roasting pan), then begin preparing the simple marinade.

 Start by juicing the lemon.

 Combine all of the marinade ingredients in a medium jug – crushed garlic, lemon juice, broth/stock, olive oil, oregano and salt and pepper.

 Stir well, then pour the marinade all over the potato wedges in the baking dish.
 The liquid won’t fully cover them – that’s fine!